uasolo/easyNet_data/documentation/Simple model.md

  An example of usage for `mini_trial` trial is:

 	mini_trial step stimulus=a duration=5
 where we ask the trial `mini_trial` to `step` through its events (in our case only one, `stimulus`) and we choose values for all its variables.
-Note that we do not have to use the `$` sign any more, since `variable=value` makes it redundant, i.e. `stimulus=a` assigns the string "a" to `$stimulus`, which happens to be a variable that parametrises the event `stimulus` (we advise the user to familiarise with this apparently confusing practice of using the same name for an event and its main variable).
+Note that we do not have to use the `$` sign any more, since the notation `variable=value` makes it redundant, i.e. `stimulus=a` assigns the string "a" to `$stimulus`, which happens to be a variable that parametrises the event `stimulus` (we advise the user to familiarise with this apparently confusing practice of using the same name for an event and its main variable).

 In order to inspect the layers after having run a trial we have to enable some pre-defined observers (of type `nobservers`), which are objects that react to changes in layers and write the observed values to a target dataframe.
-If we want to observe the state of `lc_layer` and `uc_layer`, we have to run:
+In order to observe the state of `lc_layer` and `uc_layer`, we have to run:

 	(lc_layer default_observer) enable
 	(uc_layer default_observer) enable